varuns23/tac-hep.github.io/pages/docs/new-trainee.md

     meetingurl: <Meeting url - indico link, etc.>
     recordingurl: <Recording url> (Optional)
     focus-area: <Focus Area - ia,ssl,ssc,doma,as,osglhc>
-current_status: >
-  A placeholder for status updates
-github-username: <Your git-hub username>
 ---
 ```

-### Dates
+### Notes

+  * In the markdown file you create, ensure you set the “active” attribute to True – (i.e.  active: True).
+Otherwise, your entry will not appear on our Trainees page.
-Date format for start and end dates should be -- YYYY-MM-DD -- i.e. 2021-12-31
+  * The date format for start and end dates should be -- YYYY-MM-DD -- i.e. 2021-12-31

 ### Presentations

+When you start, you just need to include the "presentations:" line.
+The subsequent indented lines above can be omitted.
+They are included above so that you can see the structure when you have a presentation to add.

 The meaning of the fields is the following: